sjsu-library/unionist/_items/unionist--text-0168.md

 articleType:
 volume: '1'
 issue: '20'
+transcription: |
-transcription: 'An Anti-masonic Convention is to be holden at Hartford, on the 25
+  An Anti-masonic Convention is to be holden at Hartford, on the 25
+  <sup>th</sup>
-  <sup>th</sup> of the present month, for the purpose of nominating State officers
-  for the next Spring election. '
+  of the present month, for the purpose of nominating State officers for the next Spring election.
 scholarlyNotes:
 commentary: Both Charles and William Burleigh were committed to an Anti-Masonic politics of egalitarianism.